Diseases of poverty: AIDS

-Noncommunicable Diseases
+Noncommunicable diseases

 Noncommunicable diseases (NCD) such as cardiovascular disease, chronic respiratory diseases, cancer, and diabetes place a significant burden of disease in low- and middle-income countries (LMIC).
 NCD cause 41 million deaths each year, which account for 71% of all deaths globally of which 77% are in LMIC.

+Chronic diseases and poverty

+Poverty also significantly contributes to chronic diseases, including diabetes, cardiovascular disease, and mental illness.
+A study by Johns Hopkins Public Health highlights that people living in poverty have a heightened risk of developing non-communicable diseases (NCDs) due to inadequate access to nutritious food, preventive medical care, and healthcare services.
+Poor dietary habits, increased stress, and environmental factors such as air pollution further exacerbate these health risks.
+Addressing these chronic illnesses is critical to understanding the full impact of poverty on health.

-Respiratory Diseases
+Respiratory diseases

 More than 300 million people worldwide have asthma.
 The rate of asthma increases as countries become more urbanized and in many parts of the world those who develop asthma do not have access to medication and medical care.
 Within the United States, African Americans and Latinos are four times more likely to have severe asthma than whites.
 The disease is closely tied to poverty and poor living conditions.
 Asthma is also prevalent in children in low income countries.
 Homes with roaches and mice, as well as mold and mildew put children at risk for developing asthma as well as exposure to cigarette smoke.